Inclusive Pedagogies Resources:

-The Derek Box Center for Teaching and Learning at Harvard University includes resources on Classroom Dynamics and Diversity, including Teaching in Racially Diverse College Classrooms and Class in the Classroom.
+The Derek Box Center for Teaching and Learning at Harvard University includes resources on Inclusive Teaching.

 University of California Tools for Department Chairs and Deans is designed for hiring committees, but includes strategies for recognizing and interrupting microaggressions.

-The UCLA Equity, Diversity and Inclusion Educational Materials on Classroom Climate site has two documents that might be useful: Creating a Positive Classroom Climate for Diversity and Diversity in the Classroom.
+The UCLA Office of Equity, Diversity and Inclusion two downloadable pdfs that might be useful: Creating a Positive Classroom Climate for Diversity and Diversity in the Classroom.
 Both include attention to microaggressions.